deeZNNutz-com/ZIP.deeZNNutz/README.md

 # ZIP.deeZNNutz

 **What is a ZIP?** ZIP stands for Zenon Improvement Proposal.
 ZIP is a framework to provide structured facilitation of an idea to software upgrade.
+This repo hosts ZIPs sponsored by the pillar deeZNNutz.com.

 ## Proof of Pillar
 - Pillar: DeeZNNutz.com
 - Address: z1qrztagl9rukq3ltdflnvg4zrvpfp84mydfejk9
 - Public Key: 88c0ebc7de1aa0b6e1958b4ead1f43df15f2e92f3f876c564005ee38da9a77f0